 4. No Queueing for Equipment

-When you have your own essential home gym equipment, then you don’t have to adjust your training plan because there are two other people lining up to use the power rack.
+When you have your own essential home gym equipment, you don’t have to adjust your training plan because there are two other people lining up to use the power rack.

 Even if you have multiple people working out at home, it’s much easier to coordinate times and training plans to have access to the exercise equipment.